 - waste management

-Our ability to carry out diverse research has allowed us to specialize in aquaponics and the culture of both warm- and cool-water fish, and explore other areas of research, including biofiltration, and off-flavour and organoleptic studies.
+Our ability to carry out diverse research has allowed us to specialize in aquaponics as an example of an integrated self-sustainable food production system, the culture of both warm- and cool-water fish, and other areas of research, including biofiltration, and off-flavour and organoleptic studies.

 The applied research conducted through ACE accomplishes four major goals that benefit our internal and external stakeholders.
 The Aquaculture Centre of Excellence: